 It’s been getting slightly cooler overall since 1998, this year especially, and fewer hurricanes than normal.
 But Asia has taken some hits.
 The climate is always changing, and that is natural if you think of the world as a living organism.
 The raised consciousness around low-impact energy production is good as long as it can be done cost-effectively, and technological innovations hold a lot of promise to fundamentally transform energy consumption.

 Climate change is really an issue that needs to be treated.
-We all have our own share why this happen.
+We all have to understand why this happens.
 Let’s all take action and try to resolve it.

-By the way, congtas on your third birthday.
+By the way, congrats on your third birthday.
 I would be celebrating my first birthday this November 25.

 Congratulations on the third birthday!